EstherNiu/PUI2016_zn352/HW10_zn352/README.md

 ## HW10 Assignment 1 & 2

-### I used summer and winter data as two of my analysis dataset, as the seasonal decomposition plot suggests (peak and dip).
+### I used summer and winter data as two of my analysis datasets, as the seasonal decomposition plot suggests (peak and dip).
 - Summer data: July - September of year 2013, 2014 and 2015
 - Winter data: January - March of year 2014, 2015 and 2016